rsyslog/rsyslog/source/rainerscript/global.rst

   This is used to specify the debug log file name.
 It is used for all debug output.
 Please note that the RSYSLOG\_DEBUGLOG environment variable always **overrides** the value of debug.logFile.

+- **net.ipprotocol** available in 8.6.0+

+  This permits to instruct rsyslog to use IPv4 or IPv6 only.
+Possible values are "unspecified", in which case both protocols are used, "ipv4-only", and "ipv6-only", which restrict usage to the specified protocol.
+The default is "unspecified".

+  Note: this replaces the former *-4* and *-6* rsyslogd command line options.